Building a Big Muff American Clone Guitar Pedal Kit

 The potentiometers have a tab protruding from their base, to prevent the base from spinning when they're in use, however there were no matching slots in the enclosure.
 The instructions suggest snapping the tabs off with pliers as they probably aren't needed if the nut is tightened sufficiently.
 However, I prefer to fit things right so I drilled an additional small hole for the tab beside each existing hole.
 These smaller holes are not visible when the knobs are installed.

 I sprayed the enclosure with several coats of light grey paint.
-This pedal is for a friend so it got a stenciled paint job using acrylic paint, finished off with few coats of matt clear spray.
+This pedal is for a friend so it got a stenciled paint job using acrylic paint, finished off with a few coats of matt clear coat spray.

 Assembling the PCB